 For me, the realization I was inhabiting an unfamiliar reality dawned a month before COVID-19 stormed our world.

-Well, it takes what philosopher Jonathan Lear calls “radical hope.”
+It takes what philosopher Jonathan Lear calls “radical hope.”

 Radical hope means identifying something worth fighting for, and someone who will fight with you, then taking a million small steps forward against the current of adversity.

-Radical hope means looking past the darkness you have been plunged into, towards a future so radiant that it transcends your ability to fully understand it, a future so joyful that you are compelled to bring it to life.
+Radical hope means looking past the darkness you have been plunged into, towards a future so radiant that it transcends your ability to fully see or understand it, a future so joyful that you are compelled to bring it to life.

 Radical hope is our weapon against despair, even when despair is justified.
 It is something we practice, not something we have.
 It is the only way, as James Baldwin puts it, to cease fleeing reality and begin changing it.